 When growing an image, the --preallocation option may be used to specify how the additional image area should be allocated on the host.
-See the format description in the NOTES section which values are allowed.
-Using this option may result in slightly more data being allocated than necessary.
+See the format qemu-nbd [OPTION]... filename qemu-nbd -d dev

-2.8.5 gemu-nbd Invocation
+2.8.5 qemu-nbd Invocation